-I hope you enjoy this Teriyaki beef puree migraine recipe.
 The teriyaki marinade is absolutely my favorite one and as I said, its gluten free.
 I also use it on salmon steaks - it is delicious!

 I find doing plain beef for the breakfast portion is much better and I save this recipe for lunches.

-Plus you don't have to puree the beef or the combination above in this migraine recipe.
+Plus you don't have to purée the beef or the combination above in this migraine recipe.

 You can just have it on a steak and fry it up, and steam the vegetables for a lovely dinner or lunch.